 In 2002, the District began selling its overstocked mulch as a means of recapturing grinding costs.
 In 2008, the District recovered \$73,391.56 from the sale of mulch and compost, covering all costs of the grinding operation.
 A supply is always available at no cost to local residents.
 In 2004, the District began its Friday only loading program.
-Residents can get a pick-up truck of compost or mulch loaded for 10.00.
-Hours for the program are Friday's only from 2:00pm - 4:30pm.
-In 2008, two days at the end of March were set aside to load compost and mulch for senior citizens.
+Residents can get a pick-up truck of compost or mulch loaded for \$10.00.
+Hours for the program are Friday's only from 2:00pm -4:30pm.
+In 2008, two days at the end of March were set aside to load compost and mulch for senior citizens and we continue to offer this popular program.
 A new loader was purchased for use in the yard waste site in 2016.
-The total amount of revenue generated from the yard waste site in 2016 was \$45,057.
+In 2017 we also sold leaf compost as well as our overstocked mulch to a landscape business through a bidding process.